-You also have the opportunity to attend a community information expo or visit the Perth Airport Experience Centre to speak to Perth Airport staff.
+During the public comment period the community was given the opportunity to attend community information expos or visit the Perth Airport Experience Centre to speak to Perth Airport staff.

 Perth Airport operates 24 hours a day, seven days a week providing an essential link for business and leisure travel and, importantly, meeting the needs of regional communities and the resource sector.Maintaining operational flexibility is essential to support the Western Australian economy and the resource sector which relies on flying employees to mine sites during narrow time windows.